bertrandkerres/boptest-frontend/README.md

 ]
 ```

-Each `PlotConfig` object describes one plot.
+Each array item describes one plot.
 The plots are stacked vertically in order of appearance in the JSON configuration.

 ## Tech stack
 * [Typescript](https://www.typescriptlang.org/docs/)